We have waited for this wedding for along time. We are very excited to be with you on your special day. With all our love.

 Once we return from our wedding getaway, we will hold a casual local wedding reception for those who are unable to attend the ceremony in Belize.
 Formal invitations to follow.

+Most guests are arriving on Saturday August 5th and departing on Saturday August 12th.
 We will have a week full of scheduled things to do.
 Join in as much or little as you want.
 Use our wedding as an excuse to go on vacation!

 Please RSVP at your earliest convenience so we may plan accordingly.

 To finish off our wedding getaway, we plan to leave back to the US via Cancun, Mexico.
-Ambergris Caye is not too far, so this will provide interested parties to join us as we see infamous Chetumal, Chichen Itza, and Tulum.
+Ambergris Caye is not too far, so this will provide interested parties to join us as we see Chetumal, Chichen Itza, Tulum and Akumal.
 Get a taste of how Kevin and I spend our vacations abroad!!!
 We'll of course, provide any assistance to help you decide if this is something you would like to do.

-Goal of Departure to SEA: August 24th
+Departure to SEA: August 24th

 Photos and details Coming Soon!